jfcarmonag/cd11573-multicloud-computing-project/README.md

 ## Getting Started

-This folder contains the scaffolding Terraform code to deploy your project.
-Once you select the appropriate cloud providers, you will need to research specific Terraform modules for your select service and add those modules to the provided Terraform scaffolding.
+This folder contains the  Terraform code to deploy the project.

 ### Resources
 See the documentation here: